voxpupuli/puppet-splunk/README.md

 include ::splunk::forwarder
 ```

-Once both Splunk and Splunk Universal Forwarder have been deployed on their
+Once both Splunk Enterprise and Splunk Universal Forwarder have been deployed
-respective nodes, the Forwarder is ready to start sending logs.
+on their respective nodes, the Forwarder is ready to start sending logs.

 In order to start sending some log data, users can take advantage of the
 `Splunkforwarder_input` type.
 Here is a basic example of adding an input to